 Hello once again!
 Hope everyone is safe and healthy.
 Today we like to further elaborate on the classification of Stardust and its family, you can find Part 1 here.
-Before we go further, this article is prepared by Ethan (IG: @SGshrimp) from our subsidiary THESHRIMPCOMPANY.
+Before we go further, this article is prepared by Ethan.
 Ethan have been working with us for quite a while now and he is one of the veterans in Stardust shrimps and we got him specially to share his experience here today.

 Personally the Galaxy family is one of the most fascinating breeds of shrimp available on the market for some time now with endless possibilities for different pattern mutation to emerge as well as new colours.